List · 14 minute read

 You already use HubSpot and want leads in the CRM automatically.
 HubSpot Forms is the obvious choice.
 Add Zapier if you want SMS, but be aware of the 15-minute delay on free plans.

 You run WordPress and want to stay in the ecosystem.
 WPForms or Gravity Forms for the form itself.
-Add localbot via script tag for instant SMS notification without touching your form plugin setup.
+Add localbot as a notification recipient for owner SMS alerts and callback context, then install the localbot form later when you want a better intake experience.

 You have high lead volume and want AI to handle the first conversation.
 Setter AI or Drift, with budget to match.
 Expect weeks of onboarding and roughly $497-2,500+/mo.

 You want something free to start.
-Tally or HubSpot Forms for the form. localbot has a free tier if you want to test instant SMS notification before committing.
+Tally or HubSpot Forms for the form.
+Choose localbot when instant SMS alerts, missing-detail follow-up, and callback summaries are worth the full product.

 Frequently asked questions